 – Streaming instability and hybrid accretion

-– Hybrid accretion (Thayne Curie 2005) is suggested to form super-Earths just beyond the magnetic corotation radius of young stellar objects.
+– Hybrid accretion (Thayne Curie 2005) is suggested by Thayne Curie to be a hybrid planet formation mechanism composed of planetesimals formed by gravitational instability (GI), with planets formed by core accretion of the GI planetesimals.
+Alternatively, hybrid accretion is suggested here to specifically form super-Earths just beyond the magnetic corotation radius of young stellar objects.
 Zillions of planetesimals presumably condense by streaming instability against the magnetic corotation radius at the inside edge of protoplanetary disks, followed by core accretion to form a super-Earth, with ‘hybrid’ referring to the combination of streaming instability and core accretion in the formation of hybrid-accretion objects.
 ‘Cascades’ of super-Earths may form in succession from the inside out when the first super-Earth creates a gap in the accretion disk and begins condensing planetesimals by streaming instability against its outer resonances.
 Hybrid-accretion moons may also form by this mechanism, such as the larger planemo moons of Uranus.
 Additionally, asteroids are suggested to have ‘condensed’ by streaming instability against Jupiter’s strongest inner resonances, and Kuiper belt objects (KBOs) are suggested to have condensed by streaming instability against Neptune’s strongest outer resonances.

 Star formation stages: